adengitstuff/fovusproj/README.md

 # References

 I used a number of references, some of which were videos!
-I've included them all in the e-mail sent.
+I've included them all in the references.txt file

 # Demo/Screenshots